deltachat/securejoin/source/new.rst

      the fingerprint of the fake ``Bob-MITM`` key and a guess for the challenge ``AUTH``.
-     The adversary cannot learn the challenge ``AUTH``: it cannot observe the bootstrap code
+     The adversary cannot learn the challenge ``AUTH``: it cannot observe the invite code
      transmitted via the second channel in step 1, and it cannot decrypt the message "vc-request-with-auth".
      Therefore,